What is formaldehyde?

 What are the solutions?

-Increase ventilation after bringing new sources of formaldehyde into your building (i.e. 24 hour ventilation following an office refurbishment).
+- Increase ventilation after bringing new sources of formaldehyde into your building (i.e. 24 hour ventilation following an office refurbishment); and

 How can you measure formaldehyde levels?

 In cases where accuracy of results is important, only trained professionals should measure formaldehyde, because of the difficulty in obtaining good data and interpreting the results.
 You can monitor levels of formaldehyde and other volatile organic compounds (VOCs), such as acetone and toluene, as part of an indoor air quality (IAQ) audit.